 Laboratory Science Degree Programs

 Earning a degree in laboratory science can prepare you to assist doctors and detect and prevent disease via lab work.
 Learn about associate's, bachelor's, and master's degree programs in clinical laboratory science or technology, find out if these programs are offered online, and review common courses.
-Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 What Can I Do With a Degree in Laboratory Science?